 - Whining in the Kennel at Night

 - Hearing their dog whining and crying isn’t easy for any dog owner.
-It might be hard to know if your dog is whining because it wants out of the dog kennel or it needs to eliminate.
+It might be hard to know if your dog is whining because it wants out of the dog kennel or if it needs to use the bathroom.
 Don’t give in easily and always wait to see if the dog stops the whining after a little.
 It could just be testing you and if you give in, it will whine every time it wants out of the kennel.

 Choosing the Best Dog Kennels

 So now that you know how to kennel train a dog, it’s time to choose your quality dog kennel.
 You need to make sure the kennel you choose is well-ventilated, and large enough for your dog to stand up, lay down, and turn around comfortably.
 To save money in the future, you might want to consider buying a large dog kennel for when your dog grows in size.
 For the time being, use a separator to make the kennel smaller until your dog grows.

 A kennel that’s too small will be uncomfortable for your dog, especially when it starts growing.
 A large dog kennel can give your dog the space it needs to have an accident without ruining it’s bedding, so that’s why a divider is a great idea.
 If you don’t use a separator, that behavior can encourage future accidents in the kennel and around the home.

 To get started with a home for your dog, download a catalog to see a variety of options offered by the Dog Kennel Collection.
 If you’re ready to get your dog kennel, fill out a quote form for your custom dog kennel.
 If you have any questions, please feel free to call us at 888-318-4404, and we would be happy to assist you in finding the ideal custom dog kennel for your dog.